-Applicants are encouraged to list their publications and presentations in the following order:
+Applicants are encouraged to list only the following publications and presentations in the following order:

 - 1. Peer-reviewed academic publications; - 2.
-Published abstracts resulting from oral and/or poster presentations at national or international meetings; - 3.
-Non-peer-reviewed academic or non-academic publication; and - 4.
-Presentations at scientifically sanctioned regional, national or international meetings.
+Published abstracts resulting from oral and/or poster presentations at national or international meetings;

 Applicants need not submit copies of their publications but should be prepared to produce a copy of the publication upon request.